seek-oss/sku/.changeset/seven-apes-tap.md

 'sku': minor
 ---

-Add support for removing assertion functions named `invariant` and assertions from the `tiny-invariant` library, a lightweight altnerative to `assert`
+Add support for removing assertion functions named `invariant` and assertions from the `tiny-invariant` library, a lightweight alternative to `assert`

 **EXAMPLE USAGE**: